Running Couplings in High-Temperature Effective Field Theory: Dimensionally reduced theory

-To assess the relative sizes of the terms arising in our calculations, it is useful to introduce a power counting.
-For simplicity, let us assume that the theory in \cref{eq:lagrangian3d} is a result of the DR of the Standard Model Effective Field Theory (SMEFT)~\cite{Buchmuller:1985jz, Isidori:2023pyp}.
+Different hierarchies among the effective couplings in \cref{eq:lagrangian3d} lead to different PT patterns.
+These can include both tree-level barriers~\cite{Grojean:2004xa,Ham:2004zs} as well as radiatively generated barriers~\cite{Arnold:1992rz,Ekstedt:2022zro}.
+Possible realizations of the first-order PT within the SM EFT were discussed in Ref.~\cite{Camargo-Molina:2024sde}.
+When discussing the phenomenological impact of higher-order running, we focus on the case of the tree-level barrier in the main text, while relegating the case of the radiatively generated barriers to \cref{app:rgb}.
+In both scenarios, we further assume that the theory in \cref{eq:lagrangian3d} is a result of the DR of the SMEFT~\cite{Buchmuller:1985jz, Isidori:2023pyp}.
 The latter is itself an effective description of generic BSM physics, characterized by a UV gauge coupling $\tilde{g}$ and valid up to scales $\Lambda \gtrsim T$.